 Where Can I Get a Flu Shot?

 There are many places that give flu shots.
 Your main doctor or local community health center will have flu shots available.
 These places will need to know if you or your children are allergic to the shot before they will give you one.
-Your provider at Community Health Center of SnohomishCounty would be happy to give your family flu shots to help keep you healthy.
+Your provider at Community Health Center of SnohomishCounty would be happy to give your family flu shots to help keep you healthy, so feel free to schedule an appointment.